theevo/CategorySwiper/Discovery-tree.md

     - Edit Category UI
         - implement for swipe left
         - 👉 update transaction category
+            - get categories
+                - NetworkInterface.Filter.CategoryFormatIsNested should only apply to getCategories
+                * ✅ choose flattened or **nested**[^2]
     * ✅ find where UI calls update
         * ✅ implement for swipe right
     * ✅ update Transaction